New Life Christian Church – Scarborough, ON

 The meetings began in the Narimalla home, but as the group grew in size, the congregation looked for a more public and spacious facility.
 For a time, the church met in the chapel of the Serving In Mission (SIM, formerly Sudan Interior Mission) building.
 Numbers continued to grow, in part due to a merger with Yorkdale Community Church (Mennonite Brethren) in 1996, and by 2001 average attendance was around 120.

 Evidence of growing pains soon appeared.
-In 2002, after committing to a three-year term with the new church, Viday Narimalla left the congregation to serve as senior pastor at the Kitchener Mennonite Brethren Church.
-Walter Kelly left the congregation around the same time, after making a similar three-year commitment.
-In 2004, Grant Gordon became the pastor; Wayne Wright succeeded him in 2005.
+In 2002, Vidya Narimalla left the congregation to serve as senior pastor at the Kitchener Mennonite Brethren Church.
+Walter Kelly also left the congregation around the same time.

 Scope and Content